kiwi515/Resort2OG/README.md

 - [X] KCL support
 - [X] PMP support

+## Usage
+Resort2OG is run through Command Prompt as it is a command-line tool.
+Syntax is as follows: `Resort2OG.exe kcl/pmp myFile.kcl/myFile.pmp`

 ## PMP
 PMP files in Golf are used for object placement, some examples being the player start position, all possible pin positions, trees, etc.